manas-0407/manas-0407/README.md

 Programming in Java and C
 -------------------------

-I've been learning Java and done some basics in C in past few months, I too love Competitive Programming on Codechef and Codeforces.
-Exploring myself!!!
+I've been learning Java and done some basics in C in past few months, I too love Competitive Programming on Codechef and Codeforces.Exploring myself!!!

 * 🌍  I'm based in India
 * ✉️  You can contact me at [manasrai1234567@gmail.com](mailto:manasrai1234567@gmail.com)